 Out of the Darkness with Louise de Marillac and Elizabeth Ann Seton

 Meditating on the trials and struggles of St. Louise de Marillac and Mother Seton gives us hope in these uncertain times.
 We learn that holiness is found not in flashes of glory, but in the messy spaces where one watches, prays, and waits.

-This Easter, as our churches stand empty, let us not despair.
 With St. Mary Magdalene, let us accept Christ’s ‘Do not touch me’ with the certainty that His words give us a new mission, and a new way to be with Him, just as St. Elizabeth Ann Seton met the hardships of her life with renewed faith and strength.

 Through the Darkness to Easter Light with Saint Elizabeth Ann Seton

 As we journey through the darkness of the Holy Triduum, to rise into the light of Easter, the example of Saint Elizabeth Ann Seton shows us how to yield our lives to Christ, the Crucified One, that we might live.